iqbalaqaba/danonecbs/README.md

 # Danonecbs repository

 ### Please download all the files to test in your computer, test via github server may not work properly.
-### The demo link will be posted here.

 Handbook digitalize list :
 - Homepage
-- Teams Contact
+- Teams Contact will show in the end of the every page(s)
 - Participant List
 - Maps ( Now with location helper )
 - Hotel & Venue Description